 Waymo Vs Uber

 The business is indeed a dirty game or we can say some selfish people made it dirty.
-Some people have a viewpoint that with the copyright act and other security tools, corporate espionage has reduced.
-But no one can claim it.
-The main motive behind sharing these corporate espionage tales is to alert all aspiring entrepreneurs so that you know the depth of upcoming danger.
-Well, I want to say that practice healthy and fare business activities, as there is plenty of room for all of us in this corporate world.
+Some people have a viewpoint that with the copyright act and other security tools, corporate espionage has been reduced but no one can be sure of it.
+All these corporate espionage tales are to alert all aspiring entrepreneurs so that they know the depth of the upcoming danger.
+It is better to practice healthy and fair business activities, as there is plenty of room for all of us in this corporate world.

 Must have tools for startups - Recommended by StartupTalky